albireox/simple_com_server/README.md

 # simple_com_server

-A multiplex TCP server that provides communication with a serial device
+A multiplex TCP server that provides communication with a serial device.